-The mission of the computer science department is derived from the mission of the faculty of information technology and the university, where the department seeks to:
+The mission of the Computer Science Department is derived from the mission of the Faculty of Information Technology and the university, where the department strives to:

-- Provide the best education in primary and higher studies by relying on the latest developments in an excellent learning environment. - Attention to the theoretical and applied aspects in the field of computer science. - Staff and students conduct research at the local and international levels. - Support the community through encouraging and sharing technology transfer.
+- Provide the best education in undergraduate and graduate programs by relying on the latest developments in an excellent learning environment. - Focus on the theoretical and applied aspects in the field of Computer Science. - Conduct research at the local and international levels through its staff and students. - Support the community through encouraging and sharing technology transfer.